gvsu-cis641/base/meetings/GVSU-CIS641-Squad-2022-10-18.md

 Goals for next week (include responsibilities)

-* We worked on backend development to get the responsivesness
+* To work on backend development to get the responsivesness